0xd0ni/sirs-submission/README.md

 ### Prerequisites

 All the virtual machines are based on: Linux 64-bit, Kali 2023.3
-We create our whole infrastructure using Vagrant.
+We have created our whole infrastructure using Vagrant.

 ### Instructions to run the project
 ```